jentrinh/jentrinh.github.io/_posts/2016-04-04-Ode-to-Pittsburgh.md

 ---
-title: Could my dream of starting a Robotics company have come true had it not been for Pittsburgh?
+title: BLOG: Could my dream of starting a Robotics company have come true had it not been for Pittsburgh?
 img: robertoclementebridge.jpg
 thumbnail: robertoclementebridge-thumb.jpg
 layout: post